claudiustroee/daily-journal/README.md

 # daily-journal
-this is a simple node.js application that requires npm server to run.
+this is a simple node.js application that requires npm server to run;
+run npm install to configure;